-The Hospitality Hero Recognition Program is the St. Louis CVC’s frontline employee recognition program designed to stimulate and reward exceptional service by hospitality industry employees.
+The Hospitality Hero Recognition Program is the Explore St. Louis frontline employee recognition program designed to stimulate and reward exceptional service by hospitality industry employees.
 Frontliners who best exemplify our community’s ongoing commitment to great service are designated Hospitality Heroes.

 Nominations are solicited from management of hospitality industry companies each June and judged by a panel of customer service experts.
 Of these nominations, the frontline employees who, in addition to giving high quality guest service, go a step farther to WOW a guest by rising to an unexpected occasion and pulling out all the stops to come to a positive and memorable resolution are named Super Heroes.
-Nominees are recognized annually during the CVC’s Annual Meeting.
+Nominees are recognized annually during the Explore St. Louis Annual Meeting.

 2015 Hospitality Super Heroes

 View the video below to see the 2015 Super Heroes and their “WOW” moment.